-You can find the list of supported tools in Machine translation.
+You can find the list of supported tools in Configuring automatic suggestions.

 1.3.9 Automatic translation

 You can use automatic translation to bootstrap translation based on external sources.
 This tool is called Automatic translation accessible in the Tools menu, once you have selected a component and a language: